-In the event of a medical emergency on the University of Northern Colorado campus, the medical services group will be responsible for setting up a site location to triage, treat, and disburse patients as needed.
-Although all medical emergencies cannot be fully anticipated, this document is meant to give an outline of the services, process and handling of such events that can be done on campus.
-An overall county wide emergency will stretch the services and plans from the Weld County Health Department, thus, this document is meant to be the first response in a campus emergency when deemed appropriate.
+In a medical emergency on the University of Northern Colorado campus, the medical services group will set up a site location to triage, treat, and disburse patients as needed.
+Although all medical emergencies cannot be fully anticipated, this document is meant to give an outline of the services, and process and handling of such events that can be done on campus.
+An overall county wide emergency will stretch the services and plans from the Weld County Department of Public Health and Environment; thus, this document is meant to be the first response in a campus emergency when deemed appropriate.